yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

    * The value for *tenantID* can be found in AMPLIFY Central Platform > Organization.
    * The value for *clientId* can be found in Service Account.
 See [Create a Service in AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
-   * Traceability Agent variables can be found at [Traceability Agent variables](/docs/central/connect-api-manager/traceability-agent-variables/).
+   * Traceability Agent variables can be found at [Agent variables](/docs/central/connect-api-manager/agent-variables/).
 5. Once the YAML file is updated, start the Traceability Agent.
 If the YAML file is in the same folder, run `./traceability_agent` script.
 Otherwise, pass the command-line flags that are documented at [Traceability Agent flags](/docs/central/connect-api-manager/traceability-agent-flags/).
 6. The Traceability Agent parses through the files based on the `event-file` path and pattern provided.
 Depending on the data found, the agent pushes it to AMPLIFY Central.
 7. Go to AMPLIFY Central and open the API Observer tab to verify that the agent is working.
 You should see the monitoring data for the APIs discovered earlier.
 If you don’t see any data, then invoke a few different API methods in the exposed API.